 Paul Roquet studies the use of media as personal technologies of perceptual and emotional self-regulation.
 Ambient Media: Japanese Atmospheres of Self (Minnesota, 2016) explores how music, video art, film, and literature came to be used as tools of individual atmospheric mood control, theorizing what it means to treat media as a sensory resource for self-care.
-His current project rethinks the history of consumer VR as an attempt to perceptually recenter a person within their own private media enclosure.
+His forthcoming book, The Immersive Enclosure: Virtual Reality in Japan (Columbia, 2022) critically rethinks the cultural politics of consumer VR as a project to perceptually center individuals within a privatized virtual space.
 All of Roquet’s work engages closely with Japanese materials and social contexts, drawing on the country's history with media technologies to offer new perspectives for a global media studies.
 His essays have been published in journals including Animation, Journal of Japanese Studies, Journal of Popular Music Studies, Representations, Sound Studies, and the Journal of Visual Culture.
 For more details visit proquet.mit.edu.